Category Archives: art

 Well said.

 In medieval Europe farmers, getting ready for winter at this time, put aside food and meat for the cold days ahead.
-Martin’s feast day was a reminder to them to put aside something for the poor.
+Martin’s feast day was their reminder to put aside something for the poor.
 The poor are always with us; are we remembering them?

 Today Veterans’ Day in the USA honors those who fought in our country’s wars.
 It was originally called Armistice Day celebrating the end of fighting between the Allies and Germany on November 11, 1918.
 The United States lost 116,516 troops in the 1st World War; other countries lost millions more.
 The wars that followed added to that count.